 - Things You Need for This Tutorial

-- Steps on How to Clean Yellowed Plastic Solar Lights
+- Steps to Clean Yellowed Plastic Solar Lights

 Things You Need for This Tutorial